eldesh/basis_concept-zig/README.md

   Furthermore, this concept also contains `ne` method, which must be consistent with `eq`.

 - PartialOrd
-  `PartialOrd` ceoncept means parial ordering relation.
+  `PartialOrd` concept means parial ordering relation.
   Such relations require the type satisfies properties and have consistensy to `PartialEq`.

   - `PartialOrd.partial_cmp(x, y).?.compare(.eq)` implies `PartialEq.eq(x, y)`